TARGENE/TMLE.jl/docs/src/walk_through.md

 tmle = TMLEE(models)
 ```

-And estimate the `cm` causal parameter.
-Because we haven't identified the parameter, we need to provide the `scm` as well:
+Because we haven't identified the `cm` causal estimand yet, we need to provide the `scm` as well to the estimator:

 ```@example walk-through
 result, cache = tmle(cm, scm, dataset);
 result
 ```

-We can estimate statistical parameters directly, let's use the One-Step estimator:
+Statistical Estimands can be estimated without a ``SCM``, let's use the One-Step estimator:

 ```@example walk-through
 ose = OSE(models)